pangqiao/study/Linux/Debug/bcc/00-code/simple/README.md

 Here, I am providing summary of those arguments.

-	*cmd* can be any of the defined enum bpf_cmd, which tells kernel mainly about management of map area (like it’s creation, updating, deleting or finding an element within it etc), attaching or detaching a program etc.
+	*cmd* can be any of the defined enum bpf_cmd, which tells kernel mainly about management of map area (like it's creation, updating, deleting or finding an element within it etc), attaching or detaching a program etc.